Serving Education Every Day!

 The staff of the State College Area School District Food Service Department has been busily planning and working to make sure that healthy and delicious meals can be a part of your student’s school day.
 Whether your child will be learning in school or at home this year, we have options available for you.
 Explore our pages to learn more.

-Meals are provided to all students for free until the end of December.
+With funding from USDA, school meals are provided to all students free of charge for this school year.
 But, it is still important to apply for free or reduced price school meals if your family will need help when this program ends.
-Please apply now so that the transiton back to the regular meal program is smooth.
+Please apply now so that the transition back to the regular meal program is smooth.
 Apply for help paying for school meals - families with current income of less than $4,040 per month are eligible for meal benefits.

 Thank you!
 Community donations allowed us to pay off all student IOUs last spring.
 All families are starting the new school year without having to worry about money owed to the cafeteria.